ryan2x/loglinear/README.md

 Being able to store and retrieve large numbers of proto'd GraphicalModels is a really useful feature for a number of applications.
 While it's not hard to write, it's nice to have a simple, convenient, trustworthy way to do it.

+# What's new in v1.1.4: Moving to proto v2.6.1

+Nuff said.

 # Coming up in v1.2: Distributed Learning